MrCaringi/yt2s3/README.md

 You can get it, for instance, [using this plugin in your browser](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc)

+### EJS / JavaScript challenge runtime

+- The container image now includes the Deno JavaScript runtime and installs `yt-dlp` with the default extras (including `yt-dlp-ejs`).
+- Having a supported JS runtime and the EJS scripts available avoids the "challenge solving failed" warnings when downloading from YouTube.

 ### INPUT
 - METHOD: `POST`
 - URL: `http://youtube-worker:5000/process`